 Committee members are appointed to serve for one year.
 Please call your AE or RVP and let them know of your interest to serve on a national committee.
-You may also complete the NAA Volunteer Service form and send it to Karen Goggin's attention at NAA.
+You may also email Sarah Hipps, Senior Manager of Governance to express your interest.

 You are requested to attend three committee meetings a year.
 These meetings coincide with NAA’s three annual meetings held in March at the NAA Capitol Conference, in June at the NAA Education Conference and Exposition, and in November at the NAA Assembly of Delegates.

 With the exception of the NAA Chairman and some support provided to NAA officers, all volunteer leaders pay their own travel expenses.
 These costs can vary widely.
 You are asked to attend the committee meetings, so it is possible to drive or fly in and out in one day for the meetings.
 However, most volunteers choose to participate in the entire meeting, taking advantage of the many opportunities and services available to members at NAA’s national meetings.
 This would require a few nights in a hotel.
 Some volunteers share rooms to reduce costs.
 The following is an estimate of what one can expect to pay to attend each of the three meetings, having his/her own hotel room and participating in all events:

 - March Capitol Conference - 3 days: $1,250

 - June Education Conference and Exposition - 5 days: $1,950